Business and Law Courses

 CREDITS: 3 US credits / 45 contact hours

-OFFERED: July Sessions: A, B
+OFFERED: July Sessions: B, January Session: A

 This course is targeted towards students who are interested in the Italian traditions and the pivotal role that Italy has played in the evolution of food and wine culture.
 Italy is in fact the oldest wine-producing nation in the world where grapes are grown in almost every region of the country.
 This course will consider and analyze the various influences and cultural overlaps that this ancient tradition has brought to contemporary Italian culture.
 The course will also feature an Italian language component in order to better understand and appreciate the elements of contemporary Italian culture which will be discussed during the course.
 This course includes an Italian language component for beginning-level students and field learning activities.
 Field learning is a method of educating through first-hand experience.
 Skills, knowledge, and experience are acquired outside of the traditional academic classroom setting and may include field activities, field research, and service learning projects.
 The field learning experience is cultural because it is intended to be wide-reaching, field-related content is not limited to the course subject but seeks to supplement and enrich academic topics.
 Students will have the opportunity to integrate theory and practice while experiencing Italian culture, art, and community within the Italian territory.
 Faculty will lead students in experiencing Italian culture through guided projects and field experiences as planned for the course.
 Field learning will be developed through classroom preparation, follow up projects, and guided learning outcomes.
 Field learning will provide students with the opportunity to develop skills and appreciate the multifold components of Italian Culture through direct experience.
 Field education will advance student learning as a relationship-centered process.